damomarco/receipt_tracker/docs/readme.md

 ## Key Features

 - **AI-Powered Receipt Scanning**: Utilizes the Google Gemini API to automatically extract merchant names, dates, and total amounts from receipt photos.
+- **AI-Powered Itemization**: Automatically extracts individual line items from the receipt, including their price and description.
-- **Bilingual Support**: Translates Japanese merchant names into English for clarity.
+- **Bilingual Support**: Translates Japanese merchant names and item descriptions into English for clarity.
 - **Interactive AI Chat**: Ask follow-up questions about any receipt image to get more details, such as a list of itemized purchases.
 - **Full Offline Capability**: Add new receipts even without an internet connection.
 The app automatically syncs them once you're back online.
-- **Data Editing**: Easily correct or update any information extracted by the AI.
+- **Data Editing**: Easily correct or update any information extracted by the AI, including individual line items.
-- **CSV Export**: Export receipts for any given day into a CSV file for easy reporting.
+- **CSV Export**: Export receipts for any given day into a CSV file for easy reporting, now including itemized data.
 - **Responsive Design**: A clean, mobile-first interface that works great on any device.
 - **PWA Ready**: Can be installed on a mobile device's home screen for a native-app-like experience.